 Glaucoma in cats often develops silently, with subtle signs that can be easily missed.
 These include:

 Redness in the Eye.
-A bloodshot or visibly red eye can be one of the earliest indicators of increased pressure in the eyes.
+One of the earliest indicators of increased pressure in the eyes is the presence of a red color.
 The redness can come from the dilation of the blood vessels.

 Excessive Tearing or Watery Eyes.
-An increase in tearing can occur as the eye enlarges and tries to flush out the fluid.
+Another sign is tearing or watery eyes.
+An increase in tearing can happen as the eye enlarges and tries to flush out the fluid.

 Cloudy or Bluish Cornea.
-As fluid builds up, it can cause swelling in the cornea, making it look cloudy or hazy.
+Swelling in the cornea, as caused by fluid buildup, can make the eyes look cloudy or hazy.

 Enlarged Eyeball.
 In advanced cases, the eyeballs may look enlarged.
 This occurs due to persistent pressure.